KubaloPL/user_management/README.md

     "pesel": "44051401458",
     "regon": "123456789",
     "password": "ZflaP2-0z<afVMZ",
-    "status": "Registered"  # Can be "Registered" or "Removed", as string for further scalability }
+    "status": "Registered"  # Can be "Registered" or "Removed" }
 ```